biddyweb/PaybaseAPI/README.md

 Simple .NET API for GAW Miner's PayBase
 (Include three simple methods to interrogate the Paybase API using a supplied API KEY.

+This is a C# project written for Visual Studio 2013 Express.
+It contains a test application using XAML for portable apps as in Windows 8.1 and Windows Phone 8.

 ##Properties

 Name|Description